FadyFayezYounan/easy_infinite_pagination/README.md

 - **Efficient**: The package uses a number of optimizations to ensure that it is efficient, even for large datasets.

-- **Extensible**: The package can be extended to support custom pagination scenarios for example suppose that you want to add pagination for `flutter_staggered_grid_view` you can do that by wrapping your widget with `PaginationLayoutBuilder` see full example [custom pagination example](example/lib/examples/custom_example/infinite_masonry_grid_view.dart).
+- **Extensible**: The package can be extended to support custom pagination scenarios for example suppose that you want to add pagination for [flutter_staggered_grid_view](https://pub.dev/packages/flutter_staggered_grid_view) you can do that by wrapping your widget with `PaginationLayoutBuilder` see [Support Custom Pagination Layouts](#customLayout-example).

 ## Getting started